xandramax/Volume1/README.md

 # Algomorph
 Algomorph is a module for [VCV Rack](https://github.com/VCVRack/Rack).

-Algomorph is an intelligent signal router, building from the familiar concepts of FM algorithms and expanding in service of both FM synthesis as well as general-purpose audio and CV routing.
+Algomorph is an intelligent signal router, building from the familiar concepts of FM algorithms and expanding in service of both FM synthesis as well as general-purpose audio and CV routing, AM synthesis, and ring modulation.

 Algomorph is capable of storing three independent routing states (i.e. algorithms) and crossfading between them.
 Crossfading can be controlled both manually and via control voltage, including at audio rates.

 Algomorph includes a visualizer which displays the current algorithm as a directed graph.
 The graph visualizations consist of pre-rendered vector graphics which can be linearly crossfaded between at run-time.
-The vector graphics are generated using a combination of manual dot-language enumeration of the problem space (1979 graphs)*, rendering to SVG via [GraphViz](https://graphviz.org/), conversion to CSV with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), and finally formatting as a series of arrays.
+The vector graphics are generated using a combination of manual dot-language enumeration of the problem space (1979 graphs)<sup>1</sup>, rendering to SVG via [GraphViz](https://graphviz.org/), conversion to CSV with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), and finally formatting as a series of arrays.

-Algomorph features five user-assignable CV/trigger/audio inputs with 20+ possible modes** as well as built-in preset configurations.
+Algomorph features five user-assignable CV/trigger/audio inputs with 20+ possible modes<sup>2</sup> as well as built-in preset configurations.
 There are two sum audio outputs, one delivering all carriers and the other all modulators, as determined according to the current algorithm and morph-state once per sample.

 Algomorph also features a phase output.
 Try feeding Algomorph multiple clocked modulation sources as Morph CV, then use the phase output as a combined clock source and/or a source of combined Morph CV for chaining with a second Algomorph module.

-Algomorph has a user-assignable auxiliary knob with 12 possible modes***, located at the center of the main Morph Knob.
+Algomorph has a user-assignable auxiliary knob with 12 possible modes<sup>3</sup>, located at the center of the main Morph Knob.
 By default, this functions as a Morph CV attenuverter.

 It is intended for use with modules capable of linear through-zero FM, or phase modulation, such as these operators:
 * Bogaudio [FM-OP](https://library.vcvrack.com/Bogaudio/Bogaudio-FMOp)